Fluoridation of water supply

 How to check your supply

-You can check where water will be fluoridated in Whangārei District by using our interactive map:
+You can check where water is fluoridated in Whangārei District by using our interactive map:

 Map of areas for water fluoridation